Outsourcing Technical Debt Retirement Projects

 Replace the Asset

 Replacement is especially problematic when the asset is proprietary.
 If the organization created the asset itself, they might have constructed it over an extended period of time.
-Replacement with commercial products could require extensive adaptation of those products, or adaptation of organizational processes.
-Worse yet, replacement with assets of its own making will likely be costly.
+Replacement with commercial products will require extensive adaptation of those products, or adaptation of organizational processes.
+Replacement with assets of its own making will likely be costly.

-When organizations depend on assets that they must enhance or extend, and which they cannot afford to replace, they face a daunting problem.
-They must develop the expertise and resources needed to address the technical debt that such assets inevitably accumulate.
+Thus, when organizations depend on assets that they must enhance or extend, and which they cannot afford to replace in their entirety, they must develop the expertise and resources needed to address the technical debt that such assets inevitably accumulate.

 This series of posts explores the issues that arise when an organization undertakes to retire the technical debt that its irreplaceable assets are carrying.
 Below, I’ll be inserting links to the subsequent posts in this series.